IBM/watson-assistant-slots-intro/README.md

-## Work In Progress.
-Stay tuned for forthcoming complete code.

 # Creating a Pizza ordering Chatbot using Watson Conversation Slots feature

 In this developer journey, we will use the Watson Conversation Slots feature to build a chatbot that takes a pizza order.
 The needed information such as size, type,